SuperDARN/DDWG/reports/202205_ddwg_report.md

 1. November 1 to January 31 with an update due by February 15

 ## Executive Summary
-A file listing for differences betweeen USASK and BAS, USASK and NSSC was generated, please see files attached with this report.
+A current file listing for differences betweeen USASK and BAS, USASK and NSSC was generated, please see files attached with this report.
 210 files have been retrieved since November 2021 due to gaps file checking.

 ## General Announcements